Cuban Junta: The First Cuban Junta

 The first of the Juntas was founded in New York in 1848 and lasted until 1855.
-It was started Cuban leaders Don Gasper Bentancourt Cisneros, Don Manuel De Jesus Arango, Don Domingo De Goicouria, Don Jose Elias Hernandez, and Don Porfirio Valiente with financial support from Havana, their main goal to encourage United States politicians to purchase the land from the Spaniards.
+It was started by Cuban leaders Don Gaspar Betancourt Cisneros, Don Manuel De Jesus Arango, Don Domingo de Goicouria, Don Jose Elias Hernandez, and Don Porfirio Valiente with financial support from Havana, their main goal to encourage United States politicians to purchase the land from the Spaniards.
 This was the first attempt by Cubans to get the United States to annex Cuba.
 After some failed annexation attempts, the Junta collaborated with filibusterers like Narciso López and John Quitman.
 The United States government did not tolerate this activity and tried to shut it down.
 This concluded with Spain making it clear they were not willing to sell the land, leading to the abandonment of the first Junta in 1855.

 The Second Cuban Junta

 Before the Second Cuban Junta, annexation was becoming less popular amongst the Cubans and the national leaders at the time.
 The second Junta was rallied in 1869 during the Ten Years' War, also in New York, with the same goal of ensuring the annexation by the United States.
+The headquarters, based at 71 Broadway in Manhattan, occupied a suite of three rooms on the second floor, overlooking Trinity Churchyard.
+The second Cuban Junta of New York was led by José Morales Lemus who was succeeded by Miguel Aldama.
 There were many critics of the Junta at this time that ultimately wanted "absolute independence" for Cuba rather than being financially obligated to the United States.
 During the war they wanted a victory over the Spaniards that would lead to their freedom.
 Members of the Junta still fought for what they thought was going to be best for Cuba.
 Despite their efforts to spread awareness by the end of the Ten Years War annexation once again seemed improbable.

 The Third Cuban Junta

-The Third Cuban Junta was led by Tomás Estrada Palma, elected president of the Cuban Junta in 1895.
+The third Cuban Junta was led by Tomás Estrada Palma, elected president of the Cuban Junta in 1895.
 The success that finally came from the third Junta was largely due to those who came before in the first and second Juntas.
 José Martí and Tomás were key leaders that founded the third Junta.